IsarNet/wesp/README.md

-# WESP (WORK IN PROGRESS)
+# WESP

 This program will automatically monitor a WiFi device for defined parameters using the MAC or IPv4 address.
-In addition a ping can check if the client is reachable.
+In addition, a ping can check if the client is reachable.

 The project has been developed and tested using a Cisco 2500er series WLC (SW version 8.3.130.0) and Cisco Aironet 802 11n Draft 2.0 Dual Band APs.
 ## Getting Started